cortexlabs/cortex/docs/workloads/realtime/example.md

 # RealtimeAPI

-Deploy realtime APIs that can respond to prediction requests on demand.
+Create APIs that can respond to prediction requests in real-time.

-## Key features

-* Request-based autoscaling
-* Multi-model endpoints
-* Server-side batching
-* Metrics and log aggregation
-* Rolling updates

 ## Install Cortex